jamestjsp/SLICOT_C/docs/CONTRIBUTING.md

 ### 5.3 Leading Dimensions (LDs) for NULL or Zero-Sized Arrays

-- Even if an array pointer is `NULL` (because the array is zero-sized), the corresponding Fortran leading dimension argument (e.g., `LDA_F`) passed to the Fortran call should still be a valid positive integer, typically `MAX(1, relevant_dimension_for_ld)`.
+- Even if an array pointer is `NULL` (because the array is zero-sized), the corresponding Fortran leading dimension argument (e.g., `LDA_F`) passed to the Fortran call should still be a valid positive integer, typically `MAX(1, relevant_dimension_for_ld)`
 - For example, if `A_PTR` is `NULL` because `N=0`, `LDA_F` should still be passed as 1 (or `MAX(1,N)` which evaluates to 1).
-This is because the Fortran subroutine signature expects an integer, and some compilers/linkers might have issues with `LD=0` even if the array isn't accessed.
+This is because the Fortran subroutine signature expects an integer, and some compilers/linkers might have issues with `LD=0` even if the array isn't accessed
-- The SLICOT standard (rep96-1.pdf, Sec 2.3.10) implies non-positive leading dimensions are errors if the array is to be used.
-For unreferenced zero-sized arrays, `LD=1` is a safe default.
+- The SLICOT standard (`rep96-1.pdf`, Sec 2.3.10) implies non-positive leading dimensions are errors if the array is to be used.
+For unreferenced zero-sized arrays, `LD=1` is a safe default

 ### 5.4 Workspace for Zero Dimensions

 Workspace calculation formulas might simplify or evaluate to small values (e.g., `MAX(1, N)` becomes 1 if `N=0`).
 Ensure the allocated workspace is at least the minimum specified by the documentation (often `MAX(1, ...)` or `MAX(2, ...)`).
 If a formula legitimately yields 0 and the routine needs no workspace for that case, passing `NULL` for the workspace pointer and 0 for its size might be acceptable if the Fortran routine handles it.
 When in doubt, allocate a minimal valid workspace (e.g., 1 element).

-By meticulously checking the specific SLICOT routine's documentation and applying these principles, the C wrapper can more accurately mirror the Fortran routine's intended behavior, especially for edge cases.

 ## 6. Helper Function Reference